Eloise (psychiatric hospital)

+History

 The Wayne County Poor House was founded in 1832.
 It was located at Gratiot and Mt.
-Elliott Avenues in Hamtramck Township two miles from the Detroit city limits.
+Elliott Avenues in Hamtramck Township, two miles from the Detroit city limits.
 By 1834 the poorhouse was in bad condition and 280 acre in Nankin Township were purchased.
-The Black Horse Tavern which served as a stagecoach stop between Detroit and Chicago was located on the property.
+The Black Horse Tavern, which served as a stagecoach stop between Detroit and Chicago, was located on the property.
 In those days it was a two-day stagecoach ride from Hamtramck Township to Nankin Township.
-The register shows that on April 11, 1839 35 people were transferred from the poorhouse in Hamtramck Township to the new one in Nankin Township.
-111 apparently refused to go to the "awful wilderness."
-Many were children and homes among the residents of the city may have been found for them.
-The log cabin which was formerly the Black Horse Tavern became the keeper's quarters and in 1839 an A frame building was put up to house the inmates — more appropriately termed, by today's standards, patients.
-An A frame cookhouse was erected in the back of the log building and was used for cooking by both inmates, staff and the keeper's family.
+The register shows that on April 11, 1839, 35 people were transferred from the poorhouse in Hamtramck Township to the new one in Nankin Township.
+One hundred eleven apparently refused to go to the "awful wilderness."
+Many were children, and homes among the residents of the city may have been found for them.
+The log cabin, which was formerly the Black Horse Tavern, became the keeper's quarters, and in 1839 an A-frame building was put up to house the inmates — more appropriately termed, by today's standards, patients.
+An A-frame cookhouse was erected in the back of the log building and was used for cooking by the inmates, the staff and the keeper's family.

 The complex was self-sufficient.
 It had its own police and fire departments along with a railroad and trolley system.
 It included a bakery, amusement hall, laundry facility, post office and a power plant.
-It had its own farm which included a dairy herd, dairy barns, piggery, root cellar, tobacco curing building and greenhouses.
+It had its own farm, which included a dairy herd, dairy barns, piggery, root cellar, tobacco curing building and greenhouses.
 Patients came from Detroit and other communities to have x-rays done.
 It also housed the first kidney dialysis unit in the State of Michigan and pioneered the use of music therapy.
 Staff also used hydrotherapy, shock therapy and insulin therapy to treat patients.

-As the years went on the institution grew larger and larger, a reflection in the increases in the population of the Detroit area.
-From only 35 residents in 1839 the complex grew to about 10,000 residents at its peak during the Great Depression.
-Slowly over the next 40 years Eloise's population decreased.
+As the years went on, the institution grew larger and larger, a reflection of the population increases of the Detroit area.
+From only 35 residents in 1839, the complex grew to about 10,000 residents at its peak during the Great Depression.
+Slowly over the next 40 years, Eloise's population decreased.
 The farm operations ceased in 1958 and some of the large psychiatric buildings were vacated in 1973.
-The psychiatric division started closing in 1977 with the last patients being transferred out in 1982 when the State of Michigan took over.
+The psychiatric division started closing in 1977, and the last patients were transferred out in 1982 when the State of Michigan took over.
 The general hospital closed in 1986.

 Inventor Elijah McCoy may be its most famous former resident.
 He spent a year prior to his death as a patient in the Eloise Infirmary.
-There were other well-known people who died at Eloise including several baseball players.
-Among them are Jul Kustus, Larry LeJeune, Charlie Krause, and Marty Kavanagh.
-Musician Horace Flinders was also a patient, and received music therapy.
+There were other well-known people who died at Eloise including several baseball players, among them Jul Kustus, Larry LeJeune, Charlie Krause and Marty Kavanagh.
+Musician Horace Flinders was also a patient and received music therapy.